-Provider to pay $270M over improper billing practices
+Health company to pay $270M over improper billing practices

 - A wave of condos is coming to Seattle and Bellevue for the first time since the housing bust

+At the same time, officials said, the firm ignored inaccurate diagnosis codes that should have been deleted and that would have decreased Medicare reimbursement.

+Colorado-based DaVita, one of the largest dialysis and kidney care providers in the U.S., did not admit wrongdoing.
+“The settlement announced today reflects close cooperation with the government to address practices largely originating with HealthCare Partners,” DaVita said in a statement.

-Colorado-based DaVita did not admit wrongdoing.
-The company says the settlement will be paid with escrow funds that DaVita required be set aside by the former owners of HealthCare Partners during its acquisition.
+The settlement will be paid with escrow funds that DaVita required be set aside by the former owners of HealthCare Partners in 2012 during its acquisition, the statement said.